Available for a student report.

 Community.
 While it is true that quite a few initialized signs have found

-their way into general usage in the Deaf community--you would do well to use
+their way into general usage in the Deaf community--you would do well to be

-initialization as little as possible if you are trying to develop your ASL
+careful in your use of initialization if you are trying to develop your ASL

 skills.